-Please contact the Psychology Department directly for spring 2017 lab hours.
+Please contact the Psychology Department directly for the current lab hours.
 Please note that the lab gets very busy during peak times of the semester.

 The KSU Psychology Lab is a resource center for students enrolled in psychology courses.
 The lab has 10 computers: available on a first-come, first-served basis.
 Students can use their KSU student ID or a K-Cash card to print while in the lab, and wireless printing is available (click here).

 For course assignments, students may seek assistance with questions relating to APA style, research and experimental designs, statistical and data analyses, article searches, SPSS, and GRE practice software.
 Papers will not be reviewed for APA style; however, students may come to the lab with specific APA-style questions.
 For assistance with the writing process (e.g., rhetoric, organization, grammar, punctuation), students should consider scheduling an appointment with the KSU Writing Center.
 Assignment details are the students’ responsibility!
 Each class has unique requirements.
 Lab employees cannot be responsible for the content of assignments.